CuriousOne23/WhenMathPrays/docs/bridge-to-realization/mapping-stability-issues-to-manifold.md

 ## **3. Practical Conceptual Definitions for AI Engineers**

 To make the above mappings actionable, we provide the following practical interpretations and approximations that AI engineers can start experimenting with.
 These are not final definitions — they are starting points grounded in current transformer-style architectures.

-We have chosen AI as an example for clarity purposes since the AI system is well defined, repeatable and the general architecture is well defined.
-Other disciplines will have to do the required mapping of the appropriate terminology.
+We have chosen AI as an example for clarity purposes because its internal states are observable, repeatable, and its general architecture is relatively well understood.
+Other disciplines will need to perform their own careful work to define the appropriate mappings for their own substrates and phenomena.

 - **Relational Manifold ($M_t$)**: Approximated by the residual stream (and optionally key hidden states) after major layers.
 It represents the evolving relational state of the model.